Baltasarq/mspac/README.md

 Updates the repositories and then updates all packages that are not up-to-date:

 `mspac sync`

+*Note: update, upgrade and sync are commands that obtain the same result.*

 ### Remove unused / orphan packages